w314/notes/oracleNotes/oraclePractice/Req-47 View Employees of Dept.md

 - run it for both department with id 20 and 30
 - see ALL details fo employees

+VERSION 3:
+- use cursor with FOR LOOP

 ## Version 1